Financings

 3. Commission Votes - After the institution’s presentation, the Commission reviews the proposal with Bond Counsel and asks questions, as needed.
 The OHEFC members will then vote on a preliminary resolution to approve or deny the project’s financing.

-4. Institution Requests Final Approval for the Bond Project - Once a project financing receives approval, a second meeting with the Commission is established through the Bond Counsel’s office.
+4. Institution Requests Final Approval for the Bond Project - Once a project financing receives approval, a second meeting with the Commission is established.
 The second meeting between the qualifying institution and the Commission allows the Commission members to vote on final approval for the eligible bond project.
-Prior to that meeting, Bond Counsel will prepare that Trust Agreement, Base Lease, Lease and other bond documents in connection with the financing.
-Bond Counsel will work with the institution, its lawyers, the Trust Bank and the Underwriters and their respective counsel.
-The institution with assistance from Bond Counsel and other members of the financing team will prepare the offering/disclosure document needed for the sale of the bonds.
-The Bond Counsel’s office will also coordinate all applicable Tax and Equity Fiscal Responsibility Act (TEFRA) hearings, as required by federal law.
+Prior to that meeting, Bond Counsel will prepare any Trust Agreement, Base Lease, Lease and other bond documents in connection with the financing.
+Bond Counsel will work with the institution, its lawyers, any Trustee Bank and the Underwriters or purchaser and their respective counsel.
+The institution with assistance from Bond Counsel and other members of the financing team will prepare any offering/disclosure document needed for the sale of the bonds.
+The Bond Counsel’s office will also coordinate all applicable Tax and Equity Fiscal Responsibility Act (TEFRA) hearings with the Program Administrator, as required by federal law.

 5. Commission Votes - During the second meeting between the qualifying institution and the Commission, the OHEFC members will vote on a final resolution to approve or deny the project’s financing.

-6. Bond Closing - Following final approval by the Commission, the institution and the underwriters will proceed to market the Bonds.
-Once the Bonds are sold and the issue is closed, the bond proceeds are held by the Trustee for disbursement to the institution to pay the costs of financing and the project costs.
+6. Bond Closing - Following final approval by the Commission, the institution and any underwriters, if aplicable, will proceed to market the Bonds.
+Once the Bonds are sold and the issue is closed, the bond proceeds are held for disbursement to pay the costs of financing and the project costs.

 Sample Form Letter

-Click here to download a PDF copy of the Sample Form Letter of Application to the Ohio Higher Educational Facility Commission.
+See the documents below to download a PDF copy of the Sample Form Letters of Application to the Ohio Higher Educational Facility Commission.